-This Level 1 qualification is all about gaining good IT skills and make you more employable.
+This level 1 qualification is all about gaining good IT skills and make you more employable.
 These skills will enable you to work effectively and productively when you get a job.
 They will also help you to progress on to a higher level course in Information Technology (IT).
 If you enjoy using computers then you will be able to use this enthusiasm as well as your own knowledge and skills to the content of the course.The course work that you will do is all based on work-related scenarios.
-This means you will be able to make the connection between what you learn at college and how you will use this skills and knowledge in the workplace.The units we offer will help you to make the important next-step decision ? and will support your progression to a more specialised level 2 vocational or academic computing course or to an Information Technology apprenticeship or job.
+This means you will be able to make the connection between what you learn at College and how you will use this skills and knowledge in the workplace.The units we offer will help you to make the important next-step decision and will support your progression to a more specialised level 2 vocational or academic computing course or to an Information Technology Apprenticeship or job.

 - Entry Requirements, Units, Assessment and more...

-Learners are assessed through practical assignments
+Students are assessed through practical assignments.